About Us | Texas Tech University Health Sciences Center

 patti.patterson@ttuhsc.edu

-Billy U. Philips, Jr., PhD, MPH
+Billy U. Philips, Jr., Ph.D., MPH

 Professor of Family & Community Medicine,